-Crete Academy Local Control and Accountability Plan 2022-23

-2.01- Ongoing Instructional Coaching- All teachers received weekly instructional coaching with specific feedback designed to improve instruction and overall student learning.
-We purchased a subscription to Whetstone to facilitate our services.
-Coaching was found to be effective through the positive responses on the Staff surveys, one on one interviews with all coachees, and the performance of students on Star testing.

-2.02- Students small group intervention- Teachers were provided with training during Summer PD and Academic PLC's throughout the year to run small group intervention and small group teaching daily in all subjects.
-Small group training was proved to be effective through positive responses from Staff Surveys as well as student academic growth through Dibels, F&P and Star assessment.

-2.03- Teaching Fellow intervention- We were able to hire 2 additional instructional aides to support teachers during core instructional time.
-We were also able to add two after school teachers and one afterschool enrichment teacher to provide additional support.
+- 2.01- Ongoing Instructional Coaching- All teachers received weekly instructional coaching with specific feedback designed to improve instruction and overall student learning.
+Coaching was found to be effective through the positive responses in the Staff surveys, one-on-one interviews with our instructional coach, and the performance of students on Star testing. - 2.02- Students small group intervention- Teachers were provided with training during Summer PD and Academic PLC's throughout the year to run small group intervention and small group teaching daily in all subjects.
+Small group training was proved to be effective through positive responses from Staff Surveys as well as student academic growth through Dibels, F&P and Star assessment. - 2.03- Teaching Fellow intervention- We were able to hire 4 additional instructional aides to support teachers during core instructional time.
 We were able to have small group intervention with students who needed the most academic support.
-We were also able to provide after school academic and enrichment teacher.

-2.04- Afterschool Teacher Support- We hired after school teachers to supplement core instruction.
+We were also able to provide after school academic and enrichment support that proved valuable. - 2.04- Afterschool Teacher Support- We hired after school teachers to supplement core instruction.
 We were able to train afterschool teachers to have small group intervention with students who needed the most academic support.
-Parent and Staff surveys supported their effectiveness.
-2.05- Assessments- We purchased and utilized assessments Regular assessments that were administered throughout the year and data from such assessments was reviewed to plan and support students' academic needs.
-The following assessments were used for progress monitoring:

-- STAR Renaissance Assessment
+Parent and Staff surveys supported their effectiveness. - 2.05- Assessments- We purchased and utilized assessments that were administered throughout the year and data from such assessments was reviewed to plan and support students' academic needs.
+The following assessments were used for progress monitoring: - STAR Renaissance Assessment - DIBELS/Amplify - F&P

-- DIBELS/Amplify

-- F&P